 Faculdade de Farmácia, Universidade de Lisboa — Av.
 Prof. Gama Pinto, 1649-003 Lisboa, Portugal

-Nuno Oliveira has been interested in Genetic Toxicology and its impact in cancer research.
-He has been studying the mechanisms of DNA damage and repair induced by chemotherapeutic drugs (e.g. doxorubicin, oxaliplatin, MMC), food mutagens (e.g. acrylamide) as well as by Ionizing radiation and radiomimetic compounds.
-He is currently interested in the study of in vitro approaches towards breast cancer therapy using superoxide dismutase mimics (SODm) and DNA repair inhibitors (e.g. APE1 inhibitors).
+Nuno G. Oliveira has been interested in different areas of Toxicology, particularly in Genetic Toxicology.
+He has been studying the mechanisms of DNA damage and repair induced by chemotherapeutic drugs, food mutagens, ionizing radiation and radiomimetic compounds.
+Currently, he is involved in the study of in vitro approaches towards breast and renal cancer therapy using superoxide dismutase mimics (SODm) and DNA repair inhibitors.

 Ramos DL, Gaspar JF, Pingarilho M, Gil OM, Fernandes AS, Rueff J, Oliveira NG.
 Genotoxic effects of doxorubicin in cultured human lymphocytes with different glutathione S-transferase genotypes.
 Mutat Res 2011; 724: 28–34.

 Martins C*, Oliveira NG*, Pingarilho M, Gamboa da Costa G, Martins V, Marques MM, Beland FA, Churchwell MI, Doerge DR, Rueff J, Gaspar, JF.
-Cytogenetic Damage Induced by Acrylamide and Glycidamide in Mammalian Cells: Correlation with Specific Glycidamide-DNA Adducts.
-Toxicol Sci 2007; 95: 383-90.
+Cytogenetic damage induced by acrylamide and glycidamide in mammalian cells: correlation with specific glycidamide-DNA adducts.
+Toxicol Sci 2007; 95: 383–390.